Testing & Diagnostics

 Genomic Testing & Translations

 Nutrigenomics is the study of nutrients as it relates to gene expression.
-The software we use to translate a variety of genomics tests, including 23andMe, Ancestry, and many others, focuses on identifying molecular-level weaknesses in an individual’s genome.
+The software we use to translate genomics tests, including 23andMe, Ancestry, and many others, focuses on identifying molecular-level weaknesses in an individual’s genome.

 Nutrigenomics has also been described as the influence of genetic variation on nutrients by correlating single nucleotide polymorphisms (or SNPs), for example MTHFR, with a nutrient’s (i.e., folic acid) absorption, metabolism, or biological effects.
-Therefore, nutrigenomics aims to optimize nutrition with respect to an individual’s genetic weaknesses.
+Therefore, nutrigenomics aims to optimize nutrition with respect to an individual’s specific weaknesses (Precision Medicine).

-Nutritional and organic acid testing is used by NBW doctors to determine nutritional deficiencies associated with fatigue, metabolic impairments, mood and sleep problems, hormone dysregulation, toxin accumulation, cognitive impairment, and so on.
+Nutritional and organic acid testing is used to determine nutritional deficiencies associated with fatigue, metabolic impairments, mood and sleep problems, hormone dysregulations, toxin accumulation, cognitive impairment, and so on.

 Standard blood tests ordered by conventional doctors evaluate for obvious health problems which may or may not represent the full picture.
-However, the following functional medicine tests look more fully at metabolized byproducts of toxins, neurotransmitters, hormones, amino acids, organic acids, fatty acids, nutrients, and antioxidants, providing crucial insights that can help outline the root cause of illness.
+The following functional medicine tests look "more fully" at metabolized byproducts of toxins, neurotransmitters, hormones, amino acids, organic acids, fatty acids, nutrients, and antioxidants, providing crucial insights that can help outline the root cause of health imbalances related to presenting symptoms.
 Examples of this class of testing include:

 - Great Plains Laboratory, (OAT) Organic Acid Test (Urine)